Nicholas Vines

+Career

 Interpreters of Vines’ work range from specialist new music ensembles to high school students.
 He has received prizes from the US, UK and Poland, as well as Australian honours such as APRA AMCOS Art Music Awards.
 His compositions are published by Faber Music, Wirripang and the Australian Music Centre.
 Three albums of his music are available commercially: Torrid Nature Scenes (Stephen Drury & the Callithumpian Consort), Loose, Wet, Perforated (Guerilla Opera) and Hipster Zombies From Mars (Ryan MacEvoy McCullough).

-While at the University of Sydney, Vines’s main teachers were Anne Boyd, Peter Sculthorpe and Ross Edwards.
+While at the University of Sydney, Vines's main teachers were Anne Boyd, Peter Sculthorpe and Ross Edwards.
 He later completed a PhD at Harvard University, studying with Harrison Birtwistle, Bernard Rands, Magnus Lindberg, Julian Anderson, Lee Hyla, Mario Davidovsky, Judith Weir and Michael Finnissy.

 Vines actively identifies with transmodernism.
 His compositional approach is rooted in the technical resources of the Western classical canon, while embracing sounds and ideas from an array of popular, experimental, Australian and non-Western traditions.
 This combination of rigour and pluralism gives rise to music at once vectored and kaleidoscopic.
 Vines has worked in both traditional and bespoke forms, producing some ninety-five compositions.
 His output includes three operas, a symphony, three sinfoniettas, three concerti, two string quartets, a piano quartet, two song cycles, numerous other chamber works, and twelve preludes, twenty-one miniatures and a variations & theme for piano, as well as many examples of choral music and Gebrauchsmusik.